Uncontested Divorce in Pennsylvania

 When you're representing yourself, the basic expense for an uncontested divorce will be the court fee for filing the divorce papers.
 Filing fees in Pennsylvania vary from county to county, so you'll need to contact the Prothonotary's office to determine the required fees for the court where you plan to file.
 In most counties, the filing fees for divorce total between $200 and $300.
 If you can't afford the fees, you can file a "Motion to Proceed In Forma Pauperis."

-• If possible, it's always a good idea to have an attorney review your settlement agreement to be sure that it's fair and protects your rights.
+• Legal review: If possible, it's always a good idea to have an attorney review your settlement agreement to be sure that it's fair and protects your rights.
 In some cases, it may make sense to have a lawyer or other expert actually draft the agreement, particularly if you have complicated financial assets.
 The cost will depend on the lawyer's hourly rate and the amount of time involved, but it should be significantly less than paying an attorney to handle all of the legal matters in your divorce.